 It is very important for every physician to carry insurance that covers any investigation, complaint, or administrative hearing that might be filed or opened against his/her license.

-At a minimum your policy should indemnify you for up to $25,000 in legal fees, expenses, and fines related to actions brought against you by administrative entities.
-These entities include the Department of Health (DOH), the Agency for Health Care Administration (AHCA), the Board of Medicine (BOM), the Drug Enforcement Agency (DEA), and other state and federal agencies.
+At a minimum, your policy should indemnify you for up to $25,000 in legal fees, expenses, and fines related to actions brought against you by administrative entities.
+These entities include the Board of Medicine (BOM), the Drug Enforcement Agency (DEA), and other state and federal agencies.

-Some physicians think that as long as they are permitted to keep their license after a disciplinary action then they will be allowed to continue practicing medicine.
-While this may be technically true, after a disciplinary action you may find it harder to find work as a physician.
+Some physicians think that as long as they are permitted to keep their license after a disciplinary action, they will be allowed to continue practicing medicine.
+This may be technically true, but after a disciplinary action you may find it harder to find work as a physician.